 POST-MYTHCON Announcement: Congratulations!
 Everybody turned in their room keys and tap cards!
 Lisa has started the process of refunding deposits paid via Square and Lynn has started voiding checks.
 If you paid by check please expect an email from 4mythcon at gmail; if you don't receive an email please email firstname.lastname@example.org so we can make sure we have your current email address (we get most of your email addresses from PayPal and sometimes people don't update their email addresses with PayPal).

 Call for Papers - with downloadable PDF

 The Mythopoeic Society's final celebration of our three fiftieth anniversary celebrations: our 50th Annual Mythopoeic Conference!

-First, we will be in San Diego, a wonderful "destination city" that Mythcon only visited once before in 1991 with Mythcon 22 and is well worth the return.
+LocationPlease join us in San Diego, California, for Mythcon 50.
+San Diego is a wonderful "destination city" where Mythcon has been held only once before in 1991 (Mythcon 22) and is well worth the return.
 Early Mythopoeic conferences were held primarily at colleges and universities, a more-affordable option back in the late 1960s through the 1980s; in the last decade Mythcons have been primarily hotel-based and we find this to be a kind of two-edged sword: hotels are almost always more comfortable in which to stay but much more challenging for shared meals, which many of us really enjoy.
 They are more expensive housing but sometimes less expensive function space (we must guarantee a high-enough number of room nights and spend a lot of money on food and beverage) but very expensive audio/visual support.
 These choices are always the challenge in planning every Mythcon.